Report WritingAutomationPentesting

 What You Can Actually Automate

 Not everything in a pentest report should be automated.
-Your methodology, your testing narrative, your judgment on exploitability — that stays manual.
-But the mechanical parts can be handled by tooling.
+Your methodology, your testing narrative, your judgment on exploitability - that stays manual.
+But a pentest report automation tool can handle the mechanical parts, producing an automated pentest report for the sections that follow a predictable structure.

 Executive summaries follow a pattern.
 High-level scope, number of findings by severity, top three risks, overall security posture.
 This structure is the same across almost every engagement.
 The specific content changes, the structure does not.